OpenTermsArchive/docs/content/create-new-collection.en.md

 These settings aim at minimising the otherwise overwhelming amount of information and click targets.

 - Features: uncheck “Wikis”, “Issues”, “Discussions” and “Projects”.
-- In the `Actions` section, in the `General` submenu: select “Disable actions”.
+- In the “Actions” section, in the “General” submenu: select “Disable actions”.

 ### Versions